Projective measure without projective Baire: Quasi-Closure

-\section{A word about definability and set forcing}
+\subsection{A Word about Definability and Set Forcing}

 The concept of quasi-closure is more natural in a class forcing context.
-Since we only apply it for set forcing, we can make do with $\qcdefSeq(z)$ (as opposed taking into account $\Pi^T_n(z)$ for all $n > 1$).
-We still have to use a form of $\Pi_1$-uniformisation, implicit in the construction of canonical witnesses (see \ref{adequate}).
-In class forcing, this uniformisation can be achieved using the fact that conditions form a class, and the ``height'' of each condition in an adequate sequence effectively represents the canonical witness.
-Using this technique, I do not know a proof that $\kappa$ is not collapsed.
-See also \cite{friedman:codingbook}, chapter 8.2, p.~175.
+Since we only apply it for set forcing, we can make do with $\qcdefSeq(X)$ (as opposed taking into account $\Pi^T_n(X)$ for all $n > 1$).
+We still have to use a form of $\Pi_1$-uniformization , implicit in the construction of canonical witnesses (see \ref{adequate}).
+In class forcing, this uniformization can be achieved using the fact that conditions form a class, and the ``height'' of each condition in an adequate sequence effectively represents the canonical witness.
+In the present application, we do not know a proof that $\kappa$ remains a cardinal using this approach instead of canonical witnesses.
+For more details see \cite{friedman:codingbook}, Chapter~8.2, p.~175.

-Think of $x$ as a tuple of constants which can be used in in the definition of an adequate sequence $\bar p$.
-From now on we shall always assume that $\param$ is among the constants given by $x$.
-We can and will assume that some large enough $L_\mu[A]$ is among the constants given by $x$, where $\mu$ is a cardinal and $R \in L_\mu[A]$ (i.e. assume that $L_\mu[A]$ is in or is recursive in $\param$).
-This allows us to bound quantifiers of certain statements and argue that they are $\qcdefSeq(\{x\}\cup\lambda)$.
-Intuitively, this use of $\param$ is analogous to the use of a large structure with predicates in the context of proper forcing.
-In our application, it will suffice to set $\param=\{ \kappa^{+++}\}$.
+As has been mentioned, the presence of $\lambda$ and $\param$ will become clear when we prove quasi-closure is preserved under diagonal limits.
+Insisting that, e.g., $c = (L_\mu[A], \theta, \hdots)$ be $\qcdefG(X)$ is perhaps somewhat analogous to the use of a large structure with predicates in the context of proper forcing.
+In our application we could let $\param=\{ L_{\kappa^{+++}}\}$, where $\kappa$ is the only Mahlo in $L$.